vadikgo/EC60_origin/README.md

 The rational behind this is that the JCPCB stackup is relatively cheap and if the board worked with the stackup, it would be easier to get the board to work with pretty much any other many that offer an equivalent stackup and higher prices.

-The plates can be instead be made out of standard 2 layer stackup or with metal, like the Realforce plates.

 ### Production files

 The production can be found in the [Production folder](/Production).

-In there you'll find the main PCB files and the JIS and HHKB plates.

 As usual the `*.zip` files are the gerber files, `BOM-*.csv` are the BOM (Bill Of Material) files and `POS-*.csv` are the POS/CPL (Footprint POSition/Component Placement List) files.